 South of Rincon Park: Just to the south of Rincon Park are two restaurants with amazing waterfront views.
-One of these is EPIC Steak with delicious steak, seafood, and sides that compliment each dish.
+One of these is EPIC Steak with delicious steak, seafood, and sides that complement each dish.
 Make sure to leave room for one of their desserts too.
 The other option is Waterbar.
 This high-end seafood restaurant offers oysters, bass, and salmon.
-You will also find steaks, lamb and pork dishes.
+You will also find steaks, lamb, and pork dishes.

 Near Oracle Park: You will also find a good concentration of restaurants near Oracle Park.
 Some of my favorites include Town's End Restaurant & Bakery, MoMo's, and The South Beach Cafe.
 Another favorite is the Java House, which is a small "grab and go" place right next to South Beach Park.

 You will find a handful of hotels near the Embarcadero San Francisco.
 Here are a few top picks.

 Hotel Vitale: 4-star hotel right on the Embarcadero San Francisco.
 This high-end option offers luxurious amenities, room service, a workout facility, and a restaurant on site.
 Suites are available as well as wireless internet.
 Some rooms offer views of the SF Bay Bridge.
 8 Mission Street.
 Check for room availability and reviews

 Hyatt Regency: The large Hyatt Regency is just across from the Ferry Building near Pier 1.
 It's a large 4-star hotel with easy access to public transit, Union Square, and all that SF has to offer.
 Rooms here either have views of the waterfront or the city of SF.
 5 Embarcadero Center.
 Check for room availability.